aeternity/get-aeternity/README.md

 - If you restore from a snapshot it might take a while to sync to the latest block.
 - When declining downloads in interactive mode, you can provide local snapshot paths for extraction.
 - The script estimates required space (2.5x combined compressed size) but does not yet automatically check free disk space.
+- `--dry-run` can be used to review actions and computed URLs (including size probe) without making any changes.